Variational Dimension Lifting for Robust Tracking of Nonlinear Stochastic Dynamics: Discussion

 \section{Discussion}

 We have presented in this work a dimension-lifting framework for the effective tracking of nonlinear noisy dynamics, typified by the singular drift fields of Bessel and Wright-Fisher processes.
-The framework relies on constructing a linear Gaussian surrogate in a high-dimensional feature space, optimized via a variational principle.
+The framework relies on constructing a linear surrogate in a high-dimensional feature space, optimized via a variational principle.
 The major enabling factor for these results is the weighting of the optimization objective by the stationary density $\rho(x)$, which ensures that the learned dynamics prioritize fidelity in regions of high probability mass.
 Even with the suboptimal choice of exponential basis functions employed here, we obtain good agreement between the original and lifted systems, and the resulting tracking performance is decent.
+In the least accurate test case, the approximation fidelity of the cubic surrogate is sufficient for tracking at the observation density used here, but would be expected to degrade for sparser observations where prediction errors accumulate between updates.

 A key finding of our study is the method's superior stability in systems with stiff or singular dynamics.
 In the Radial Bessel process, the local Jacobian diverges at the origin, causing standard approximate filters like the EKF and UKF to suffer from covariance inflation.
 Similarly, in the Wright-Fisher process, the vanishing diffusion at the boundaries leads to covariance collapse in these standard frameworks.
 Our method circumvents these structural pitfalls because the optimization objective $\mathcal{J}$ effectively filters out the singular behavior.
 Since $\rho(x)$ naturally vanishes or decays at these boundaries, the optimization algorithm automatically prioritizes the regions of state space where the system actually resides.
 This signifies that the linear surrogate captures the effective drift and diffusion averaged over the attractor, yielding a stable predictor even when the underlying generator is singular.